MrTape/ProjectDuctTape/README.md

-# ProjectDuctTape
+# Android 18
-Personal Discord Bot for my server!
+A personal Discord bot for my server!